Advisory Board

 Geraldine Brooks

 New York Times-bestselling author Geraldine Brooks writes impeccably researched historical novels.
 She won the Pulitzer Prize in 2006 for her novel, March.
 Other novels include Caleb’s Crossing, The Secret Chord, Year of Wonders and People of the Book, as well as non-fiction works.
-Her most recent novel, HORSE is based on a real-life racehorse named Lexington, one of the most famous thoroughbreds in American history, and was published in 2022.
+Her most recent novel, Horse is based on a real-life racehorse named Lexington, one of the most famous thoroughbreds in American history, and was published in 2022.
+Her memoir, Memorial Days, will be published in February 2025.

 Laurie David

 Laurie David is an author, producer, and environmental advocate.
-She executive produced the Academy Award-winning documentary, An Inconvenient Truth, featuring Al Gore, which alerted the world to the climate crisis.
-She partnered with Katie Couric to executive produce Fed Up, a film about the causes of obesity in the U.S., and most recently she executive produced The Biggest Little Farm, which has been shortlisted for an Academy Award.
-She serves as a trustee on the Natural Resources Defense Council and is a member of the Advisory Board of the Children's Nature Institute.
+She executive produced the Academy Award-winning documentary, An Inconvenient Truth, featuring Al Gore.
+She partnered with Katie Couric to executive produce Fed Up, and she executive produced The Biggest Little Farm, which was shortlisted for an Academy Award.
+She is a trustee on the Natural Resources Defense Council and is a member of the Advisory Board of the Children's Nature Institute.
 She has written four books including The Family Cooks, The Family Dinner, and The Down to Earth Guide to Global Warming.

 Dawn Davis